Q. What is meant by rotation?

 A. We generally talk about 2 angles following laminitis:

-The palmar angle - in red - is the angle between the solar margin (bottom) of the pedal bone (P3) and the ground.
+The palmar (or plantar) angle - in red - is the angle between the solar margin (bottom) of the pedal bone (P3) and the ground.

 The dorsal angle or angle/degree of rotation - in yellow - is the angle between the hoof wall at the toe (green) and the dorsal (front) aspect of the pedal bone (blue).